-This chapter provides advice and instructions for mounting your system in a server rack.
+This chapter provides advice setting up your system.
 If your system is not already fully integrated with processors, system memory etc., refer to Chapter 4 for details on installing those specific components.

 Caution: Electrostatic Discharge (ESD) can damage electronic components.
 To prevent such damage to PCBs (printed circuit boards), it is important to use a grounded wrist strap, handle all PCBs by their edges and keep them in anti-static bags when not in use.